 The critical power assessment involves riding at a series of variable maximal and sub-maximal time-trials between 1 – 10 minutes, performed at random.
 The test is performed under stringently controlled conditions with specific periods of recovery between each effort, and is blinded to reduce the possibility of bias.

 The actual amount of energy available to a cyclist is important when riding at intensities above their critical power is termed the Anaerobic Work Capacity (AWC) or more recently known as W’ (W prime).
 The AWC (or W’) is an important training tool for designing optimal interval sessions unique to any individual cyclist to specifically target and improve the maximal capacity of both aerobic and anaerobic systems.
 Therefore the critical power calculation provides a full picture of your current physiological condition and is a tremendous basis for formulating personalised training schedules for progression with your training.
+The Critical Power widget below lets you visualise the results from an assessment performed with us.

 The figure above shows an example of a personalised interval session training maximal aerobic capacity (VO2Peak zone).
 The yellow line indicates the wattage, increasing and decreasing pyramid interval for specified durations.
 The red line shows the W’, amount of energy left, through the course of the interval session before this is reconstituted during recovery.
 Failure to initiate and complete any interval session may be due to poor glycogen reserves, inadequate lactate system conditioning, compromised VO2 kinetics, high stress hormone levels or psychological fatigue.